Krum: Conflict with Leo V the Armenian

 Krum is being pursued by the army of Leo V. Miniature from the 12th century Manasses Chronicle.

 Michael's successor Leo V the Armenian started the peace negotiations, with a secret intention to assassinate Krum.
 The two sides agreed to a meeting between small groups of unarmed negotiators.
 Leo V was not present, while Krum attended in the company of Kavkhan Iratais and Konstantin Pacik (Krum's son-in-law, who was most likely used as a translator).
 Leo's agents ambushed the group, but Krum, who had guessed what was happening, escaped after being wounded.
 The Kavkhan was killed, and Konstantin Patsik together with his son (Krum's nephew) were captured.
-Enraged by the baseness of the Romans, Krum ordered the looting and burning of churches and monasteries in Eastern Thrace.
+Enraged by the actions of the Romans, Krum ordered the looting and burning of churches and monasteries in Eastern Thrace.
 His wrath culminated in the fall of Adrianople and the capture of 10,000 soldiers defending the city (including the parents of the future Emperor Basil I).
 Although Krum realized the defensive capabilities of the Byzantine capital, he ordered massive preparations for the attack on Constantinople to begin, which included Slavs, Avars and special siege equipment ("turtles", battle towers, "rams", flamethrowers, etc.).
 Worried by all these preparations, the emperor began to strengthen the city walls and defenses.
 But this grandiose plan of the Bulgarian ruler was not implemented.
 On April 13, 814, Krum died, most likely of a hemorrhage and stroke.